SmitaParab/MyNewRepository/README.md

-# MyNewRepository is for practice
+# MyNewRepository is for practice of github